aadulan/Y3S2_revision/computer_security/notes.md

 #### Remote- File Inclusion
 desirable for server-side code to execute code contained in files other than the one that is currently being run

-n attack is known as a remote-file inclusion (RFI) attack. code an attacker might execute in such an attack is a web shell, which is a remote command station that allows an attacker to navigate to the web server and possibly view, edit, upload, or delete files on web sites that this web server is hosting.
+attack is known as a remote-file inclusion (RFI) attack. code an attacker might execute in such an attack is a web shell, allows an attacker to navigate to the web server and possibly view, edit, upload, or delete files on web sites that this web server is hosting.

 #### Local-File Inclusion (LFI)
-> ocal-file inclusion (LFI) attack causes a server to execute injected code it would not have otherwise performed (usually for a malicious purpose).
-The difference in an LFI attack, however, is that the executed code is not contained on a remote server, but on the victim server itself.
+> local-file inclusion (LFI) attack causes a server to execute injected code it would not have otherwise performed (usually for a malicious purpose).
+>
+> - difference in an LFI attack, executed code is not contained on a remote server, but on the victim server
-> locality may allow an attacker access to private information by means of bypassing authentication mechanisms
+> - locality may allow an attacker access to private information by means of bypassing authentication mechanisms
-> FI attacks can allow an attacker to access files on the web server’s system, outside of the root web directory.
+> - LFI attacks can allow an attacker to access files on the web server’s system, outside of the root web directory.

 ### Databases and SQL Injection Attacks
 > database is a system that stores information in an organized way and produces reports about that information based on queries presented by users.